Unlocking Euclidean Problems with Isotropic Initialization: Discussion and Conclusion

 \textbf{Conclusion.} In this work, we demonstrated the efficiency of iso\-tropic geometry as a powerful framework for initializing and solving Euclidean geometric design problems by optimization.
 Our contributions include methods to construct approximate isotropic CRPC surfaces and discrete isotropic AAG webs, which serve as effective initializations for their Euclidean counterparts.
 We also studied discrete AGAG webs and quad mesh mechanisms with planar faces, where the recent classification of their isotropic versions are used as initial data for optimization.

 \textbf{Future Work.} A natural direction for future research is the question of whether one can smoothly transform a minimal surface (iso\-tropic or Euclidean) with a given boundary into a CRPC surface (isotropic or Euclidean) with the same boundary.
-In a forthcoming publication, we plan to prove that such a transformation is possible under certain technical assumptions.
+In a forthcoming publication \cite{SkopenkovYorov2025CRPC}, we prove that such a transformation is possible in the absence of flat points.
+The case of surfaces with flat points remains open.

 Another direction is to explore webs composed of circular flat lamellas instead of straight ones.
 The case where the lamellas are orthogonal to the reference surface and follow its parameter lines (known as \emph{S-nets}) has been studied in~\cite{Pellis2020}.
 S-nets are characterized by both families of parameter lines having constant normal curvature.
 An interesting direction is to consider circular lamellas that are tangent to the reference surface.
 These lamellas follow curves of constant geodesic curvature.
 In the isotropic setting, the top view of such a web consists of circular arcs, forming a planar web composed of such arcs.
 While the planar case of circular webs remains an open problem, several classification results are available (see~\cite{MR610443, pottmann2012darboux, hexagonalwebs}).